phoenixfeder/fc-com/SoftwareArchitectureDocument.md

 Spring Boot is built on top of the Java Spring framework and provides the developer with helpful features to create and run web applications.
 In our case, a REST Web Service which represents the interface between our front- and backend.
 As we want to benefit from the newest features of Java 10, the platform this service will be hosted on needs to support Java 10 or higher.

+We use InteliJ IDEA Ultimate for coding in the backend.
+The backend will be written with pure Java.
+Only to fill our database with testable content we use one file SQL.

 ### ReactJS (Frontend)

 ReactJS helps building interactive UIs that can be updated dynamically and therefore eliminate the need to refresh the web application.
 One can also develop single